The Nissan Skyline R34 GTR is one of the most celebrated and legendary Japanese performance vehicles of all time, loved and desired by many.

 Japanese vehicles of the 1980s and 1990s were generally never famed for their safety features, especially performance cars.
 To compound the issue, many Japanese cars of this era had a fairly “loose” approach to emissions control as well, especially performance vehicles.

-This provided sufficient ammunition for auto manufacturers (spearheaded by Mercedes Benz) to lobby Congress to pass legislation that prevent the import of gray market cars.
-While there were doubtlessly some genuine concerns about the safety and quality of gray market vehicles, it is clear now that the bigger motivating factor for car makers was lost profit from imported gray market vehicles.
+This provided sufficient ammunition for auto manufacturers (spearheaded by Mercedes Benz) to lobby Congress to pass legislation that prevent the import of grey market cars.
+While there were doubtlessly some genuine concerns about the safety and quality of grey market vehicles, it is clear now that the bigger motivating factor for car makers was lost profit from imported grey market vehicles.

 With the passing of this legislation, the soon-to-be-released R32 GTR would no longer be compliant for sale.

-This all begs the simple question – why didn’t Nissan bother modifying the Skyline to be compliant and suitable for sale when new?
+This all begs the simple question – why didn’t Nissan bother modifying the Skyline to be compliant and suitable for sale in the United States when new?

 All of this hassle could have surely been avoided had Nissan just jumped through a few hoops when designing and manufacturing the various generations of Skyline.